 Bold Park Aquatic centre re-opened on 28th November 2015 after a total re-vamp.
 We have been hanging out for this as it is our local pool, so were pretty excited to go along on the first weekend it was back.
 As you drive in there is a big car park at the front, some of it shaded by trees.

-It cost us $18.50 for a family of 4 and there are different rates for swimmers and spectators and you can also get a cheaper rate if you buy a book of multiple entries.
+There are different rates for swimmers and spectators and you can also get a cheaper rate if you buy a book of multiple entries.
 Children under 5 are free if accompanied by a full fee paying adult.
 The full list of fees is on the website as there are also fees for the crèche and classes.